jkristell/infrared/README.md

 A library for reading infrared signals from Rust.

 ## What works
- - Receiving and decoding signals from a remote control that use the NEC protocol
+ - Receiving and decoding signals from a remote control that use the NEC protocol or the Samsung variant of it.

 ## Tested with

-Tested with a st32f401re board, a Vishay TSOP382 and a "Special for MP3" remote.
-The example code is available  [Here](examples/polling)
+    - Tested with a st32f401re and bluepill boards
+    - Vishay TSOP382 IR receiver
+    - "Special for MP3" and Samsung remotes.

 ![Boards](http://jott.se/wordpress/wp-content/uploads/2019/06/boards_small.jpg)

+## Howto use it

+The examples are the documentation for now.
+As I add more features there will be breaking changes.
+The stm32f401-interrupt is the best example on how to use the library right now.

 ## Todo
-    - Test more NEC remotes
-    - Implement support for extended NEC
     - Imlement support for transmitting
     - Implement support for RC protocols (RC-5 and RC-6)
     - Implement support for Timer-Capture